 It can’t get any scarier, right?

-Here are a few predictions for 2022 that will surely help you to stay one step ahead of cybercriminals.
+Here are a few predictions for 2025 that will surely help you to stay one step ahead of cybercriminals.

 The ransomware technology has evolved into a service-based model which allows cybercriminals to attack without specializing code to gain profit from ransomware.
 This new business model for Raas has invited people from non-technical backgrounds.
 If you are wondering what on earth is now Raas, then let us throw some light on it.

 It is a service that is established within the industry where the operator will lease out their malware creation to other people for a considerable amount.
-Well, considering its lucrative nature, without a doubt, it is going to be one of the major threats that will totally flourish in 2022.
+Well, considering its lucrative nature, without a doubt, it is going to be one of the major threats that will totally flourish in 2025.

 Double extortion is also a business model that has evolved into an effective intelligence operation.
 In this, the cybercriminals carefully research through the victim’s organization to acquire an optimal ransom demand.
 Before taking a step in the process, they take an extra initial step made by the criminals to penetrate the victim’s network to extract the financial documents and insurance policies.
 They also look for any legal penalties for breaches that may affect the organization’s reputation.
 After evaluating everything, the cybercriminals formulate a ransom demand to deploy the ransomware.
 The extortion demand will not only include the amount to unlock their system but also to prevent a data leak.
 This is known as double extortion.

 While discussing the new threats ransomware has posed, it will be completely wrong if we don’t talk about ransomware’s new target cloud SaaS.
-It is no surprise that ransomware has always targeted the organization’s data, but cloud SaaS ransomware is evolving and will surely become a major threat in the coming years.
-There are ransomware variants that use phishing emails, scams to lure innocent users.
+It is no surprise that it has always targeted the organization’s data, but cloud SaaS ransomware is evolving and will surely become a major threat in the coming years.
+There are different variants that use phishing emails, scams to lure innocent users.
 However, now these variants have evolved to use OAuth authorization scams to fool the users into installing a legitimate cloud SaaS which actually is ransomware.

 These are some ways to stay safe from ransomware attacks.